nullcpy/rvb/README.md

 - Install [GmsCore (a.k.a.
 MicroG)](https://github.com/ReVanced/GmsCore/releases) if you use Google apps (GApps).
 - If you're unsure which version to use, go with the `revanced` build.
 The `revanced-extended` and `revanced-anddea` versions offer more features but are not updated as frequently and may stop working unexpectedly.
 - These builds are intended for users who want prebuilt APKs without having to compile or patch them manually.
 All credit goes to the respective patch authors.
-- **Magisk modules available for YouTube, YouTube Music, and Google Photos.
-No need to install MicroG, if you install modules for these apps.**
+- **Magisk modules are available for YouTube, YouTube Music, and Google Photos.
+There is no need to install MicroG if you install modules for these apps.**
 - **Magisk modules also work on KSU.**
+- Modules can be updated directly from within Magisk or KSU; no need to install manually.
+- If you find any problem, please open a GitHub issue or report it in the Telegram group.